 2. Attain a grade point average of at least 2.67 in all baccalaureate and post-baccalaureate course work or a grade point average of at least 2.75 in the last 60 semester or 90-quarter units attempted.

-3. Complete and pass an interview with a department faculty advisor.
+3. Complete and pass an interview with a department faculty member.

-5. Submit EDEL 380 Final Fieldwork Evaluation or Approved EDEL 380 Waiver Petition, or a thrid letter of recommendation.
+5. Submit EDEL 380 Final Fieldwork Evaluation or Approved EDEL 380 Waiver Petition, or a third letter of recommendation.

 6. Submit a typed personal statement describing why you have chosen teaching as a career, what you hope to accomplish as a teacher, and how you view the role of the teacher.

-7. Submit a negative tuberculosis skin test or chest X-ray taken within the last three years.
+7. Submit a negative tuberculosis skin test taken within the last 4 years or chest X-ray taken within the last eight (8) years.
 Tuberculosis clearance must be valid through student teaching.